10delin/delin-openAI/README.md

 ## Description

-A simple smart chat using the data Api hook useLlm
+A simple smart chat using the data Api hook useLlm and Clerk

 ## Deployment In Vercel